hewison-chris/agora-cl-docs/website/docs/getting-started.md

 ### Monitoring, metrics, and alerts

-<p>This subsection contains how-tos that help you configure monitoring and alerts for Prysm.</p>
+<p>This subsection contains how-tos that help you configure monitoring and alerts for Agora-cl.</p>
 </div>
 <div class='panel'>
-<a href='monitoring/is-everything-fine'>Monitor Prysm for expected behavior</a>
+<a href='monitoring/is-everything-fine'>Monitor Agora-cl for expected behavior</a>
-<p>Learn how to assess the health of your Prysm beacon node and/or validator by analyzing output logs.</p>
+<p>Learn how to assess the health of your Agora-cl beacon node and/or validator by analyzing output logs.</p>
 </div>
 <div class='panel'>
 <a href='prysm-usage/individual-validator-monitoring'>Monitor validators by index</a>
-<p>Learn how to use Prysm to monitor block proposals, attestations, slashings, and more for any number of validators.</p>
+<p>Learn how to use Agora-cl to monitor block proposals, attestations, slashings, and more for any number of validators.</p>
 </div>
 <div class='panel'>
 <a href='prysm-usage/monitoring/grafana-dashboard'>Configure dashboarding and alerts with Prometheus and Grafana</a>